Skip to main content

 Connecticut

 Connecticut is a sanctuary state.
-In 2022, the state passed a law protecting individuals against out-of-state judgments based on gender-affirming care they receive in Connecticut.
-The state has no ban on gender-affirming care for minors or adults.
+The state protects individuals against out-of-state judgments based on care received in Connecticut.

 Delaware